philgyford/samuelpepys-twitter/README.md

 The script relies on environment variables for configuration.
 These are the possible settings:

     # Output extra debug text while running?
-1 or 0.
+1 or 0 (Default).
     VERBOSE=1

     # How many years ahead of the dated tweets are we?
+(Default: 0)
     YEARS_AHEAD=353

     # How many minutes apart will the script be run?
+(Default: 10)
     SCRIPT_FREQUENCY=10

+    # Which timezone are the times of the tweets in?
+(Default: 'Europe/London')
+    TIMEZONE='Europe/London'

     # OAuth settings from your Twitter app at https://dev.twitter.com/apps/
     TWITTER_CONSUMER_KEY=YOURCONSUMERKEY
     TWITTER_CONSUMER_SECRET=YOURCONSUMERSECRET
     TWITTER_ACCESS_TOKEN=YOURACCESSTOKEN
     TWITTER_ACCESS_TOKEN_SECRET=YOURACCESSTOKENSECRET

+See [Wikipedia's list](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones) of TZ timezone strings for the `TIMEZONE` setting.

 ## Local setup